top of page

 TANZANIA - LOCAL COLLABORATORS

-The ongoing socio-ecological human-wildlife interactions research project in Northern Tanzania is being carried out by a committed team of local collaborators, including community co-researchers, student research assistants, Maasai community liaisons, and interpreters.
-These individuals are essential to the project's success, playing a pivotal role in ensuring that the outcomes not only address human-wildlife coexistence objectives but also contribute to community empowerment and capacity building.
+The ongoing socio-ecological human–wildlife interactions project in Northern Tanzania is carried out by a dedicated team of local collaborators, including community co-researchers, student assistants, Maasai community liaisons, and interpreters.
+Contributions of these individuals are integral to the project’s success, ensuring that outcomes advance real-world coexistence objectives while strengthening community capacity, well-being, and livelihood security.

 IMG_9715.JPEG